linode/docs/docs/guides/quick-answers/linux/troubleshooting-ssh-permission-issues/index.md

         systemctl restart sshd
 4. Use SSH to access the Linode using only a password.

-### Resolve the Case Where the Target Server Does Not Have a Copy of the Public Key
+### The Target Server Does Not Have a Copy of the Public Key

 This situation arises because the target server does not have your public key.
 Without that information, it cannot locate the key when it receives the SSH request.
 To correct this, copy the public key into the `authorized_keys` file in your directory on the Linode.
 For more information on how to generate a public key, see our [Use SSH Public Key Authentication on Linux, macOS, and Windows](/docs/security/authentication/use-public-key-authentication-with-ssh) guide.